Internal Deadline Requirement FAQ

 - What if I have a unique circumstance beyond my control that prevents me from meeting the internal deadlines?

-ORSP understands that some situations are beyond our control, and it is not our intent to unduly penalize PIs in these circumstances.
+ORSP understands that some situations are beyond the PI’s control.
 Please reach out the Director of Pre-Award Services at [email protected] or x5968 to discuss your unique situation.
-All exemptions from the internal deadline require approval from the Assistant Vice Chancellor for Research.